 Students are required to follow their lecturer's instructions when submitting their work for assessment.
 All assessment will be submitted online via Moodle by 5pm.
 Students are also required to keep all drafts, original data and other evidence of the authenticity of the work for at least one year after examination.
 If an assessment is mislaid the student is responsible for providing a further copy.
 Please see the Student Policies and Procedures for information regarding submission, extensions, special consideration, late penalties and hurdle requirements etc. https://education.arts.unsw.edu.au/students/courses/course-outlines/

-Assessment Details
+Assessment Details\

-Assessment 1 (2000 wd eq, 40%)
+Assessment 1 (2 000 wd eq, 40%)

-PART 1: Create a scope and sequence, including learning outcomes, covering 10 weeks for a Year 11 preliminary class.
+PART 1: Create a scope and sequence with an assessment schedule built in for a Year 11 Continuers/Beginners preliminary course.